Tuesday, May 9, 2017

 Choosing a college major you’ll love

-By: Messiah College Career and Professional Development Center
+By: Messiah University Career and Professional Development Center

 Choosing a college major is important, and there’s often anxiety about making the “right” decision.
 Understanding the relationship between major and career options is critical.
 In some cases, career fields demand a specific academic path.
 For example, engineers are expected to have an engineering degree; nurses, a nursing degree; accountants, an accounting degree; and so on.
 In most cases, however, the relationship is not so clear cut.
 A major opens the doorway to many career possibilities, but it’s up to you to make the most of your experience both in and out of the classroom.